Elan shareholders approve buyback as Royalty fight heats up

-DUBLIN Irish drugmaker Elan won strong approval from shareholders for a $1 billion share buyback as it seeks to keep them on side and stave off a takeover approach from U.S. investment firm Royalty Pharma.
+DUBLIN Irish drugmaker Elan ELN.I won strong approval from shareholders for a $1 billion (651 million pounds) share buyback as it seeks to keep them on side and stave off a takeover approach from U.S. investment firm Royalty Pharma ROYPH.UL.

 The buyback, priced between $11.25 and $13.00 per share, was supported by 99.2 percent of shareholders on Friday.
 The company was returning cash to investors after the $3.2 billion sale of its interest in multiple sclerosis drug Tysabri.